masoudahangCSUS/Callejo-Inc-Childcare-Website/README.md

   <img src="Company_logo.png" alt="Callejo Inc. Logo" style="width: 200px;">
 </p>

-## Overview
-The Callejo Inc. Childcare Website is a senior project undertaken by Tech Squad, a group of Computer Science students at California State University, Sacramento.
-Running from Fall 2024 to Spring 2025, this project is designed to support Jane Callejo's family-owned childcare business by creating an intuitive and efficient website.

-This website will simplify key operations like managing child rosters, scheduling employees, and tracking expenses—all tasks that currently take significant manual effort.
-By centralizing these processes, the website will save time, reduce errors, and help the childcare business run smoothly.
-Additionally, it will strengthen the connection between the business and parents by offering timely updates and clear communication.

 ## Project Synopsis
-A more detailed description outlining the project's rationale, objectives, and how it benefits the client.
+The Callejo Inc. Childcare Website is an ongoing senior project being developed by Tech Squad, a team of Computer Science students at California State University, Sacramento.
+Running from Fall 2024 to Spring 2025, this project aims to support Jane Callejo’s family-owned childcare business by creating a user-friendly and effective website.

+Our goal is to make daily operations at Callejo Inc. smoother and more efficient.
+Right now, tasks like managing child rosters, scheduling staff, and keeping track of business expenses are done manually, which takes time and can lead to mistakes.
+By building this website, we hope to centralize these processes, making them easier to manage and reducing the chance for errors.
+This will ultimately save time for the staff and allow them to focus more on what really matters—caring for the children.

+We’re also focusing on making communication with parents easier and clearer.
+The website will provide timely updates and notifications so parents stay informed and connected.
+Through these features, we aim to create a reliable and organized system that supports the childcare center’s operations and builds trust with families.
+We're currently in the process of developing the website and are committed to delivering a tool that meets the needs of both the business and the parents it serves.

 ## Key Features
 - **Feature 1**: User Experience